 spans 10 days with more than 120 activities including hot air balloon rides. (and if you have never down that - we highly recommend the experience).

-| KNOXVILLE (side trip on the Tennessee river)
+|KNOXVILLE (side trip on the Tennessee river)

-This northeast Tennessee River town made a splash as host of the 1982 World’s Fair, and World’s Fair Park remains a major gathering place
+This northeast Tennessee River town made a splash as host of the 1982 World’s Fair, and World’s Fair Park remains a major gathering place for local

-is also home to the University of Tennessee and its formidable Volunteer Navy, but more on that later.
+home to the University of Tennessee and its formidable Volunteer Navy, but more on that later.

 You can’t miss Volunteer Landing, a one-mile promenade scattered with waterfalls and fountains, historical markers and three locally owned